 - 391,000 were injured in some way in distracted driving crashes.

 - NHTSA estimates 660,000 drivers use cell phones daily while driving.

-- The Centers for Disease Control (CDC) report eight people killed and 1,161 injured each day as a result of distracted driving.
+- The Centers for Disease Control (CDC) report nine people killed and more than 1,000 injured each day as a result of distracted driving.

 Kentucky’s ContributionThe state of Kentucky has not been exempt from the epidemic.
 A report from NHTSA states that in the Commonwealth in 2014, distracted driving accounted for:

 - 169 fatalities

 - On the national level, 80 percent of crashes and 65 percent of near-crashes.

 Distracted driving has been a growing issue in Kentucky for some time.
 According to the 2011 Traffic Collision Facts Report by the Kentucky State Police, driver inattention was the No. 1 human factor in car accidents.
 A distraction was one of the primary reasons for an accident in 5,933 collisions that year, 16 of which involved a fatality.
 Cell phone use was a contributing factor in 1,040 wrecks, 8 of which were fatal.
 Of the 1,051 collisions involving pedestrians, almost 3 percent were due to driver distraction.
 Studies have shown that among the worst of all driver distractions is texting, because it involves manual, visual, and mental distraction.
 Texting takes a driver’s eyes off the road for an average of five seconds, which is equivalent at 55 mph to traveling the length of a football field – and doing it essentially blindfolded.

 Distracted Driving Is More Than an Innocent Traffic Violation